christianhg/brummefar.dk/src/pages/immutable-javascript.md

 // => [2, 3, 5, 7]
 ```

 Immutability is the backbone of functional programming, but even with new features of ES2015 it's not trivial to achieve in JavaScript.
-There are even many more pitfalls to be aware about than the ones described above.
+There are even many more pitfalls to be aware of than the ones described above.

 It is however valuable to learn about immutability.
 Implementing it's principles even in non-functional codebases can lead to more declarative programs with less unwanted side-effects.